 Can-Teen is a support group for adolescents with cancer.
 Can-teen provides opportunities for teens to meet their peers, have fun, offer resources and promote well-being and leadership.
 Can-Teen was created to bring teenagers with cancer together so they can share experiences, help those that are newly diagnosed and to build friendships.
 For more information, call Michelle Vandermaas at 843-792-1380.

-The Diabetes social/support groups are held once a month and run by MUSC Pediatric Endocrinology social worker.
-Groups are held in different locations on a monthly basis in the Tri-County and Myrtle Beach area.
-The groups are based on age: 4-9 year olds, 10-13 year olds, and 14-18 year olds.
+The Diabetes social/support groups are run by MUSC Pediatric Endocrinology social worker.
 The groups provide support and social interaction for children with diabetes as well as their families.
-You may contact Marisa Gallagher, firstname.lastname@example.org or 843-876-1527, for more information and dates for upcoming groups.
+You may contact Megan Taft, LMSW @ email@example.com or 843-876-1527, for more information and dates for upcoming groups.

 This program is designed to help children learn how to establish healthy eating and physical activity behaviors.
 Staff members include a nutritionist, an exercise psychologist and a child psychologist.
 This 4-week program for children ages 9-12 will be held April 5-29, 3:45-5:15 p.m., every Tuesday and Thursday at the Harper Student Center.
 Space is limited to 16 children and the fee is $125.
 For more information, call 843-792-4141 or e-mail firstname.lastname@example.org.